Last updated: June 16, 2026

 - Have a backup — if they cap walk-ins, open the scheduler on your phone before you leave the lot.
 The next slot might still be weeks out, but you lock it in.

 A common snag: assuming “no appointment” means “short wait.”
-It often means the opposite.
+It often means the opposite — longer wait, or no service at all after capacity fills.

 Same-day emergencies